 In October 2015, OeEB invested EUR 10 million in the SANAD Fund for MSME.
 The fund contributes to strengthening micro, small and medium-sized enterprises (MSME) in North Africa and the Middle East (MENA).
-OeEB increased its commitment by EUR 15 million in November 2016 and by EUR 10 million in April 2020.
+OeEB increased its commitment by EUR 15 million in November 2016 and by EUR 10 million in April 2020, as well as in August 2023.
+In December 2023, OeEB made another investment in the amount of EUR 5 million.

 OeEB's funds will be invested in SANAD's debt sub-fund to strengthen the fund's capital base and thus facilitate loans to local MSMEs.
 This helps strengthen the region's private sector and contributes to securing and creating jobs.